BenedictArts@yahoo.com

 Display Cases

-Each Fantasies Series ship comes within an oak framed acrylic plastic display case.
+Some of the Fantasies Series ship come within an oak framed acrylic plastic display case.
 The plastic panels can be readily removed in a matter of minutes to replace damaged panels or to install glass.